DPDK/dpdk/doc/guides/prog_guide/mbuf_lib.rst

 ============

-The mbuf library provides the ability to allocate and free buffers (mbufs) that may be used by the Intel® DPDK application to store message buffers.
+The mbuf library provides the ability to allocate and free buffers (mbufs) that may be used by the DPDK application to store message buffers.
 The message buffers are stored in a mempool, using the :ref:`Mempool Library <Mempool_Library>`.

 A rte_mbuf struct can carry network packet buffers (type is RTE_MBUF_PKT)